ibm-cloud-docs/direct-link/pricing.md

 {:download: .download}

 # Pricing for IBM Cloud Direct Link
+{: #pricing-for-ibm-cloud-direct-link}

 Pricing for {{site.data.keyword.cloud}}  Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the following table: